akgrant43/FileAttributes/README.md

 A number of tests will fail:

-- FileHandleTest(FileSystemHandleTest)>>#testTruncate is an existing problem
 - FileReferenceAttributeTests related failures are due to the lack of integration methods (which will be added next).
+- FileHandleTest(FileSystemHandleTest)>>#testTruncate is an existing problem (fixed in Pharo 7).
 - On Pharo 6.1 you may see FileLocatorTest>>#testMoveTo also fail (fixed in Pharo 7).

-If you see additional failures, run the test in a clean image and compare to that baseline.
+If you see additional failures, run the tests in a clean image and compare to that baseline.

 If you see only these failures, everything is good so far.